 Learn to Be Independent

 When you are a student, it is very easy—too easy—to rely on your parents to navigate through any rough waters on your behalf.
-Many parents are willing to do this even if their children are already adults and living away from home.
+Many moms and dads are willing to do this even when their children are already adults and living away from home.
 Don't let them.
-We're talking about bad grades or roommate problems, not life-threatening situations.
-Find out what channels you have to go through to solve the problem, come up with a plan, and move forward.
+We're talking about bad grades and roommate problems, or similar situations—nothing life-threatening.
+Find out what channels to go through to solve the problem, come up with a plan, and move forward.

 Why Should You Do This?
 When you are working, you will have to advocate for yourself.
-If you learn how to do this early on you will be a pro by the time you begin your first job.
+Learn to do this early, and you will be a pro by the time you begin your first job.